dave1010/Asdfghjkl/README.md

 overlay windows span each connected `NSScreen` to visualise the grid refinement and highlight the current target.
 A floating zoom window now captures a live snapshot of the active region (when Screen Recording permission is granted) so you can see exactly where a click will land as you refine the grid.
+The zoom window follows the target region so it stays close to your focus point without drifting off-screen.
 Key presses are consumed while the overlay is
 active: letters refine the grid, `Space` clicks, and `Esc` cancels.

 The macOS app installs the global CGEvent tap on launch (requires Input Monitoring and